The Substance (2024)

 Story:

-The whole purpose of body horror is to be increasing grotesque until the final climax of glorious mutilation.
+The whole purpose of body horror is to be increasingly grotesque until a final climax of glorious mutilation.
 Some may not like the ending of the film, but that's because for this genre endings are supposed to be excessive and over the top.
 Even still, it was executed poorly and overly drawn out.
 It unfortunately ends up being more hilarious than gross.
-I think it attempted to take cues from Carrie, which had a stronger payoff.
-The climax in this film isn't rewarding because nothing feels reasonable or motivated, it's simply crazy for the sake of shocking audiences for a bloody catharsis.
-But you need emotional investment to have that moment and the conflict doesn't make any sense.
+I think it attempted to take cues from Carrie, which has a stronger payoff.
+The climax in this film isn't rewarding because nothing feels reasonable or motivated, it's simply over the top for the sake of shocking audiences for a bloody catharsis.
+But you need emotional investment to have that moment and the conflict of the main character doesn't make any sense.
 You know you are the same person, so why are you fighting with yourself?
 Flip flopping between wanting the substance and not wanting it is just weak storytelling.
 Characters end up feeling like hollow puppets and not in a good way.
-The double body aspect is an interesting concept that does allow visual interaction in the cinematic medium, but this dynamic is never utilized to expand any metaphors or symbolism.
-There was a ton of opportunity to explore the internal struggle, the split paradoxical desires of wanting beauty as well as normality, but we aren't given that.
+The double body aspect is an interesting concept that does allow for visual interaction in a cinematic medium, but this dynamic is never utilized to expand upon any metaphors or symbolism.
+There was a ton of opportunity to explore internal struggle, the split paradoxical desires of wanting beauty as well as normality, but we aren't given that.
 At least give us a more interesting motivation behind the abuse of the substance rather than simply, why not?

 Analysis:

 The film has themes of misogyny, vanity, addiction, essentially the pursuit of beauty in a shallow and insecure industry where your appearance is everything.
-It's a decent theme, but there's nothing more than this behind the mirror and it doesn't reveal or explore any new ideas that audiences don't already know about Hollywood.
+It's a decent theme, but there's nothing else behind the mirror and it doesn't reveal or explore any new ideas that audiences don't already know about Hollywood.

 Conclusion: